easy-peasy-robotics/easy-peasy-robotics.github.io/editions/web20/open-call.md

 - **Open-source development**
 - **Team building and collaboration**

-### Applications
+### Apply to participate
-If you are an undergrad, a maker or a young scholar who loves robotics and wants to know more, or you are simply curious of how a robot works under the hood, don't hesitate to join our crash course and apply by following the instructions outlined in the [📝 submission page](https://easy-peasy-robotics.github.io/submission_instructions).
+If you are an _undergrad_, a _maker_, a _young scholar_ or a _passionate_ who loves robotics and wants to know more, or you are simply curious of how a robot works under the hood, do not hesitate to join our crash course and apply by following the instructions outlined in the [📝 submission page](https://easy-peasy-robotics.github.io/submission_instructions).

 Be aware of the requirements below:
 - Participants are expected to be skilled with **Linux** and to have background in computer programming in **C/C++** and in code management with **Git/GitHub**.
 - We will accept max **20 participants**, as bigger students' groups are not easily manageable remotely given that we need to guarantee a decent quality of interaction among mentors and participants.
-- Unfortunately, we are forced to restrict the attendance to applicants living in one of the time zones included in the range **[CEST-2h, CEST+2h]**, essentialy Europe and Africa.
+- Unfortunately, we are forced to restrict the attendance to applicants living in one of the time zones included in the range **[CET-2h, CET+2h]** centered around the [Central European Time](https://en.wikipedia.org/wiki/Central_European_Time), essentialy Europe and Africa.
 This is a necessity induced by the online classroom.

 ### Resources
 - 📚 [Course program](./course-program.md)